How to integrate Toggl MCP with Autogen

 Introduction

 This guide walks you through connecting Toggl to AutoGen using the Composio tool router.
-By the end, you'll have a working Toggl agent that can start a new time entry for coding, list all clients in my workspace, get details of my current running timer, create a new project for marketing through natural language commands.
+By the end, you'll have a working Toggl agent that can start a new time entry for coding, list all clients in your workspace, get details of your current running timer through natural language commands.

 This guide will help you understand how to give your AutoGen agent real control over a Toggl account through Composio's Toggl MCP server.